Clothing

 Shoes

 Buy your shoes one to two sizes bigger than your actual foot size.
 This will help to prevent pressure sores on the feet.
 Also, use shoe stretchers at night to keep the shoes loose fitting.
-At the bottom of the page, there is a link to buy shoe stretchers.

 A shoe stretcher is a very important product when it comes to shoe maintenance.
 This product stretches shoes in multiple directions.
 A stretched shoe is less likely to cause skin complications.
 Shoes that are too tight can cause pressure sores.
+Two-Way Shoe Stretcher

 Accessories: